Updated February 6, 2023

 When one’s blood sugar is low, aside from feeling shaky and lightheaded, some individuals can experience nausea and vomiting.

-*There is likely more than one cause for morning sickness as some women with high hormone levels may have no morning sickness.
+More than one cause for morning sickness is likely as some women with high hormone levels may have no morning sickness.

 When should I expect morning sickness to end?